hubot-friends/hubot-ms-teams/README.md

 This is a [MS Teams Adapter](https://dev.botframework.com) for [Hubot](https://github.com/hubotio/hubot/), a popular chatbot framework.
 With this adapter, you can connect your Hubot instance to MS Teams and interact with users through chat.

+## TLDR; Expert Summary

+- Create a Hubot codebase locally with `npx hubot --create . -a @hubot-friends/hubot-ms-teams`
+- Create a `.env` file at the root of the new codebase with required environment varialbes
+- Use CloudFalared to route a publicly accesseable domain to your local instance of Hubot
+- Create a new Application Registration in Azure
+- Create a new Bot Service with that new Application ID
+- Get the app id and secret from the Bot Service configuration and put them in the `.env` file
+- Create a `manifest.json` file with 2 icons, zip them up and upload a new application in MS Teams Developer Portal
+- Publish it to your organization and wait for a few hours for Azure's data to get caught up because the bot won't be immediately available in Teams

 ## Installation

 To use this adapter, you'll need to have [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your system.
-Then, you can install `hubot-ms-teams` using npm:
+Then, you can install `@hubot-friends/hubot-ms-teams` using npm:

 ```sh
 npm install @hubot-friends/hubot-ms-teams
 ```

 ## Configuration